 Despite my several years (and still ongoing) research of the 1930s ‘mystery jewelry maker’, I am super-picky about the examples that I actually purchase.
 A big part of the reason is financial but it’s also a matter of personal style preference: I’ve always had an affinity for their fully enamel-painted pieces and so those have been my focus.
 It’s also based on what looks best on me and with the type of clothes I wear.
 So the vast majority of my “collecting” has been photographical rather than physical.

 That said, there has been one particular necklace that I’ve sought ever since first seeing a photograph of it about three years ago.
 It’s the one I dubbed their “Egyptian revival” because of the motifs which remind me of lotus flowers.
-Those photos were archived – prior eBay sales from years previously – but I really really wanted to find one to add to my collection.
+Sadly, those photos were from eBay sales that ended years ago, and I really really wanted to find one to add to my collection.
 Alas… no luck.
 I was beginning to think no others would ever come up for sale, but nevertheless I kept doggedly checking all the usual suspects, errr, online venues.

 Now, keep in mind that I had never seen one of these necklaces in person (only in photographs) and none of my collection has this particular chain.
 I had the dimensions, of course: 16″ long end-to-end, and the lotus motifs usually being cited as 3/4″.
 None of the photographs had shown the reverse side of any of them.

 When the necklace arrived, I was honestly surprised at the delicacy of scale; it really is an extremely dainty piece!
 Which is great because large-scale or heavy jewelry is absolutely not my thing.
 It is noticeably lighter than any of my other MJM necklaces: it weighs only 20 grams (about 3/4 of an ounce) which is half the weight of my triple-chain/chevron fringe MJM necklaces which are not remotely heavy by any means.